 Alright, let’s get into the specifics of what makes each of these speakers so awesome.

-Klipsch RF-62 IIKlipsch makes some awesome speakers and this one is no exception to that rule.
-The RF-62 II comes from the reference line of speakers, built to recreate sound accurately with a high level of detail and low distortion.
+Klipsch makes some awesome speakers and this one is no exception to that rule.
+Synergy F-300 comes from the reference line of speakers, built to recreate sound accurately with a high level of detail and low distortion.

-The focal point of the sound are the dual 6.5” copper-spun drivers.
+The focal point of the sound is the dual 8″ woofers.
 These beautiful domes really make the speakers stand out among other options.
 Yeah, they look great, but they sound great too.
-Dubbed the Cerametallic woofer, these bad boys are made out of specially treated aluminum that help dampen and prevent distortion.
+Dubbed the Cerametallic woofer, these bad boys are made out of specially treated aluminum that helps dampen and prevent distortion.

 Going up the frequency spectrum, the Tractrix horn technology gives a sound that is totally natural, as well as granting more output on less energy.
 Klipsch even claims that they’re more reliable and stand up better to the test of time.